Risk assessing programme activities

 - Supervise girls using needles at all time.

-- Make sure needle/cocktail sticks are not put near their face or eyes.
+- Make sure needles, cocktail sticks or other sharp objects are not put near their face or eyes.

-Be sure that all needles/cocktail sticks are returned at the end of the session.
+- Be sure that all needles or cocktail sticks are returned at the end of the session.